Saturday, October 13, 2012

 My youngest son is eighteen and has no girlfriend!
 Not that there's anything wrong with that, but he's missing out on being goo goo eyed over a cute girl who could be a potential girlfriend he can take home to mama—someday.
 He's not a bad looking young man or a troubled child—he's just the complete opposite.
 Sean is a handsome young man with such a gentle soul and he tells me, the latter is a trait he acquired from me and it's not to his advantage when it comes to girls.
 I'm not sure what he was trying to tell me but I suppose in this day and age, perhaps some girls prefers the more aggressive type and it is not what he is.
 I want more than anything for him to have a girlfriend already!
 A few months ago, I was singing a different tune, but since he had his ears pierced last month, "the girls love it," he exclaims, I thought something has to change.
 He needs a girlfriend!
 Who am I to tell him what he needs?
 He has to figure this out on his own.

-His older brother is sort of—the more aggressive type.
+His older brother is just as handsome, but sort of—the more aggressive type.
 Just before Christmas in 1998, at age eleven when he was in grade six, he had his first 'love' for a girl.
 Her name is Josie.
 One early evening, he approached me in the kitchen while I was fixing dinner.
 This is how the conversation went:

 "Mom, how much money do I have in my bank account?"